woxeem/things/README.md

-Written for work in absolutely non-commercial environment as an excuse to not do manual work - but hey, it works.
+Written for work in absolutely non-commercial environment as an excuse to not do manual, repetetive tasks - but hey, it works.